jar398/tryphy/doc/report.md

 true.
 The other is *completeness* - whether it adequately describes how the services actually work.

-Where the API disagrees with the documentation, this could be due either to the API being 'wrong' (not working as intended) or to the documentation being 'wrong'.
-Agreement between the two is not a high bar given how noncommittal the documentation is, so the two rarely disagree.
+Agreement between the two is not a high bar given how noncommittal the documentation is, so the two rarely disagree, and I would say it's largely correct in what it says.

-The documentation is certainly incomplete; it says almost nothing about what the services do (or are intended to do).
-There a brief descriptions, one line at best, that give the general idea, and there are parameter descriptions saying what the inputs should look like.
-But there is no explanation of the returned result, e.g. what the syntax of the response to a `sls/get_list` request is.
-(The newer documentation provides examples, but examples are often not a good substitute for explanatory prose or schematic information about syntax.)
+The documentation doesn't answer the question "what does this service do" in the kind of detail one would expect from a reference document, and it does not explain the syntax or semantics of the result.
+(The newer documentation provides the output generated for the examples, which is helpful but often mystifying.)

+With some work, it would be possible to list all the information that ought to be added to the documentation.

+One particular situation that I wrote tests for was the claim in the documentation that an error message will be informative.

+It's hard for a program to judge the informativeness of a message, so the tests use the presence of a particular keyword as a proxy for informativeness.
+These tests often fail because the message actually is uninformative or wrong, not because I was unlucky and picked the wrong keyword.

+As these messages are corrected, it may turn out that the corrected message does not contain the keyword, and that's OK.
+In this situation the test will have to be updated.

 ### (2) Edge cases

 For some, but not all, the tests check what happens when there is one unknown taxon, or if all taxa are unknown.

-There are no checks involving names with peculiar syntax.
+There are no checks involving taxonomic names with peculiar syntax as suggested.
 I did notice something odd, which is that some services (`si/eol/images` maybe?) given a single letter as a name will yield results, even though a single letter cannot plausibly be a taxon name.
 This may be oversealous fuzzy matching.
-If a downstream service is doing peculiar things, it's not clear what phylotastic can do about it.
+If a downstream service is doing peculiar things, it's not clear what the Phylotastic services can do about it anyhow.

 ### Input range limits